rclone/rclone/docs/content/commands/rclone_mount.md

 directories will have a tendency to disappear once they fall out of the directory cache.

-Only supported on Linux, FreeBSD, OS X and Windows at the moment.
+Only supported on Linux, FreeBSD, macOS and Windows at the moment.

 ## rclone mount vs rclone sync/copy